meizabel/documentation/biz-model/process-manager-states.md

 A **Process Manager State** reflects a state of a business process.
 It is a data structure which is defined as a protobuf message.
 The Process Manager state is *typed*.

-The Process Manager State may consist of the [Process Manager ID](./identifiers.md), enumeration constant describing the current process state and any additional info needed (for example, Aggregate IDs).

 An identifier type should be already set by the time of creating a process manager state.
 We recommend to have [typed](../motivation/strongly-typed.md) identifiers.

 A protobuf definition of the state typically resides in the protobuf package of a process manager.

+The Process Manager State may consist of the [Process Manager ID](./identifiers.md), enumeration constant describing the current process state and any additional info needed (for example, Aggregate IDs):

 ```protobuf
 message RegistrationProcess {